 Boat Sales Tax Rates by State

-We couldn’t find a guide to sales tax by state, so we built one.
+We couldn’t find a guide to sales tax by state, so we wrote one.

 Usually my blog topics are based on my own daily findings or frustrations, then I summarize it here for your education.
 That’s exactly how this blog came to be.
 I was researching the macro environment of state sales tax rates, and decided you’d probably want to know too.